-We are all about education here, so we’re sharing some of our favorite
+We are all about education.
+Here we share some of our favorite

-teacher resources on apple farming, biotechnology and agriculture in general!
+educator resources on apple farming, biotechnology, and agriculture.

 High School.
 Introduces students to the relationships between chromosomes, genes, and DNA molecules.
 It also provides activities that clearly show how changes in the DNA of an organism, made by using either natural or scientific techniques, can cause changes.
 Available via National Agriculture in the Classroom.

 High School.
 This lesson provides students with a brief overview of biotechnology, equipping them with the ability to evaluate the social, environmental, and economic arguments for and against genetically modified crops.
 Available via National Agriculture in the Classroom.